austinprinsloo32-netizen/safesignal/README.md

 SafeSignal is a web-based scam detection tool that helps users identify phishing attempts, suspicious links, scam-style emails, and social engineering patterns.

-It analyzes input using weighted scoring, URL inspection, and scam-pattern detection to give clear, practical feedback.
+It analyzes input using weighted scoring, URL inspection, and scam-pattern detection to give clear, practical feedback — now including screenshot analysis in production.

 ---